 If you are a student in the Clark Honors College, your CHC thesis will be accepted as your Honors Program thesis as long as an SOJC faculty member is your primary adviser.
 The CHC one-credit prospectus class would also take the place of the SOJC-specific workshop.

 What does the application process look like?

-- An online application form that includes the names of two potential faculty references (one must be a SOJC faculty member) and a brief statement on what you will bring to the Honors Program.
-The brief statement (500 word max) should address three points: Why you want to be part of the program, what you can personally contribute to it, and why the SOJC core context courses are important for communicators in the 21st century.
+An online application form that includes the names of two potential faculty references (one must be a SOJC faculty member) and a brief statement on what you will bring to the Honors Program.
+The brief statement (500 word max) should address three points: Why you want to be part of the program?
+What you can personally contribute to it?
+Why the SOJC core context courses are important for communicators in the 21st century?

-- A recent (Fall 2016 or newer) graduation plan.
+A recent graduation plan.
 If you have one on file with the Student Services Center in 134 Allen Hall, let Sally Garner know.
 If not, please call 541-346-2884 to schedule a “grad plan appointment.”
 Notify Sally once the appointment has happened.

 We will announce the 2019 cohort before Fall 2019 registration begins on May 20, 2019.